AllenInstitute/neuron_morphology/neuron_morphology/snap_polygons/doc/design.md

 1. clip this label image based a mask of all the polygons.
 These could be acquired by e.g. iterative binary closure.
 1. vectorize each polygon
 1. locate the pia-side surface of each polygon
     1. this could get a bit hairy.
 Probably the easiest way is to use the depth field.
-I don't have a non-heuristic approach at this point.
     1. another set of options could be to project the pia surface drawing onto the layer polygon.
 I don't have a good idea of what tools exist for doing this, but it bears investigation.
+    1. another option (most plausible, I think) is to generate close layer polygons before clipping, then clip using pia-corner -> wm corner line intersections with these extended polygons.
 1. extract the pia-side surface from each polygon.
 These are the outputs of this module.

+This is a very brute-force inelegant approach.
+However, the problem we are taking on is a fundamentally ill-posed data cleaning operation, so I am not confident that there exists a solution which is both robust and elegant.
+This solution has the advantage of being:
+1. fast
+1. library-driven
+1. robust

 Initial Design
 --------------